Let’s Face It, Stigma is Real

 I’ve lived in extremes: high-achieving student by day, raver by night; traditional wife and mother turned relationship renegade.
 These dualities taught me to live in the grey, where both shadow and light belong.
 As I prepare to open my therapy practice in Toronto, I’m drawn to those who feel like outsiders, not because they’re broken, but because they’re beautifully complex.
 Many of the people I hope to support live, love, or work in spaces that challenge convention: ethical non-monogamy, creative vocations, rave communities, and beyond.
 I call these shadow cultures: rich, expressive, and often misunderstood.
 My therapeutic approach is inspired by Carl Jung’s concept of the shadow self: the idea that the parts we repress—sensuality, rage, grief, shame—hold deep wisdom.
 Therapy with me is a gentle yet profound invitation to reconnect with your most honest self.
 If you’re craving something real, you’re in the right place.

-This is why I'm drawn to people who often feel like outsiders.
-Not because they're broken, but because they're beautifully complex.
-I've spent years immersed in communities of lovers, ravers, creatives, caregivers, professionals, and spiritual seekers, many of whom are those I hope to support as a therapist in Toronto.
+This is why I am drawn to people who often feel like outsiders.
+Not because they are broken, but because they are beautifully complex.
+I have spent years immersed in communities of lovers, ravers, creatives, caregivers, professionals, and spiritual seekers, many of whom are those I hope to support as a therapist in Toronto.
 I call them shadow cultures, spaces rich in expression, connection, and embodied truth, yet often stigmatized or misunderstood.
-Inspired by Carl Jung's theory of the shadow self, my work centers on the belief that the parts we repress—our hedonistic tendencies, sensuality, rage, grief, shame, intensity, and desires—are not to be exiled.
+Inspired by Carl Jung's theory of the shadow self, my work centers on the belief that the parts we repress, including hedonistic tendencies, sensuality, rage, grief, shame, intensity, and desire, are not to be exiled.
 These shadow aspects are messengers.
 They hold unspoken needs, unprocessed pain, and unclaimed power.
-In therapy, we make space for these hidden parts, not to judge them, but to meet them with compassion and curiousity.
+In therapy, we make space for these hidden parts without judging them; instead, we meet them with compassion and curiousity.
 This is the heart of my therapeutic practice.
 Gentle, yet profound.
 An exploration of love, identity, connection, boundaries, self-worth, and what it means to live an honest life.

 Belle Love